DanLeEpicMan/UpdatedMonolithSolver/README.md

 ### 3.1

 Start a game and take a picture of the board by pressing Prt Sc (Print Screen, usually located near the numpad above the arrow keys).
 This will save a screenshot to your clipboard; make sure you don't copy anything else until the next step.
-If you have multiple monitors, then press Alt + Prt Sc instead (this will only screenshot the active monitor instead of all of them). **Make sure your hammer is away from the board and that you include the full screen** (see reference image).
 Then, pause the minigame by opening the controls **(F3 on QWERTY layout)**.

-If you don't have a Prt Sc key, press Windows Key + Shift + S instead.
+If you have multiple monitors, then use Alt + Prt Sc instead (this will only screenshot the active monitor instead of all of them).
+If you don't have a Prt Sc key, uss Windows Key + Shift + S instead.

-This is what your screenshot should look like.
+**Make sure your hammer is away from the board and that you include the full screen.** This is what your screenshot should look like.
 ![Sample board](https://cdn.discordapp.com/attachments/906695285990899712/990763499137425438/unknown.png)
 Notice how the hammer is out of frame in the bottom left corner